 Everything we use, from social media, to our homes, to our highways, was designed by someone.
-But how did they decide on what was good for the rest of us?
 What did they get right and where have they let us down?
-And what can we learn from the way these experts think that can help us in how we make decisions in our own lives?
+And how can we apply the lessons to what we make?